microsoft/hol-azure-machine-learning/010-lab-cs-ocr.md

 ## 10.1.
 Overview
 In this lab, we will develop an end to end solution with cloud backend.
 This lab is suitable for half day training depending on the level of users' ML knowledge.
 Based on an OpenSource dataset, we will develope a digit recognition Azure ML solution, publish it as web service, connect with Azure Management API to manage the usage rate, overcome CORS and security issues, and integrate into a simple Azure Web application to draw our own characters on a web page canvas and retrieve the ML prediction about the character.
 In this lab we will use the [MINST](https://en.wikipedia.org/wiki/MNIST_database), publicly available large database of handwritten digits, to develop our ML model.

 We will also give an overview about feature engineering based on this case study.
+You can find source codes under **appx/odr** folder of this repository.

 ### 10.1.1.
 Objectives
 This lab aims to demonstrate how to develop a simple end to end solution that uses Azure ML solution.
 Having different type of datasets, we will focus on image understanding and explore the possible feature extraction process.